 Angelus Block continues its investments and partnerships to contribute to sustainable design in ways that are truly meaningful.
-From optimized mix designs to recycled products and a Take-Back program, we have advanced the sustainability value of our products while maintaining their multiple design functionalities and tremendous economic value.
+From optimized mix designs to recycled products, we have advanced the sustainability value of our products while maintaining their multiple design functionalities and tremendous economic value.

 And now we're taking another next-step to reduce our carbon footprint even more.

 Typical cast concrete products use Portland cement (Pc), covered under the standard ASTM C150.
 It is the predominant cement used in concrete.
 Though concrete masonry units (cmu) consume about one-third the Pc compared to other forms of structural concrete, any amount of Pc has a negative environmental impact in its creation of CO2, the primary greenhouse gas from human activity.
 Thus, any reduction in Pc related CO2 is a significant move forward.

 Angelus Block is now manufacturing its cmu and hardscape products with a new blended cement conforming to ASTM C595, an accepted cement in the standards for cmu and pavers.